 Practitioners within The Orange Door assess family violence risk for victim survivors.
 Practitioners work across specialisations to ensure there is a multi-agency coordinated response to address identified risk and needs and develop appropriate safety planning.

-The supports professionals to effectively identify, assess and manage family violence risk.
+The Family Violence Multi-Agency Risk Assessment and Management (MARAM) Framework supports professionals to effectively identify, assess and manage family violence risk.
 The MARAM Framework, together with the Family Violence Information Sharing Scheme (FVISS) and Child Information Sharing Scheme (CISS), strengthen system-wide family violence risk assessment and management, and facilitate better sharing of risk-relevant information between services to help keep people safe and keep perpetrators in view.

 Figure 7.
 Family violence risk assessments